 In December 2021, we applied for the Te Rere Hau Wind Farm Repowering Project to be considered for referral under the Fast-Track Act.

 In late March 2022, the Hon David Parker, Minister for the Environment, accepted our application for referral.
 The Minister agreed that the Project meets the referral criteria, in that it has the potential to offer a range of economic, employment, social and environmental benefits, both locally and nationally.
 These benefits include employment, climate change mitigation and a faster transition to a low-emissions economy.

-This means that NZ Windfarms can lodge a resource consent application directly with the Environmental Protection Authority (EPA), and the Project will be considered by an expert consenting panel.
+In November 2022, NZ Windfarms lodged a resource consent application directly with the Environmental Protection Authority (EPA), for the Project to be considered by an expert consenting panel.